-The backstory: Let's go back a century, pardners, to the fateful year of 1915.
-The era of American History we call the "Old West" or the "Wild West" was just barely in our collective rear view mirror back then.
+The backstory: Let's go back a century to the fateful year of 1915.
+The era of American History we now call the "Old West" or the "Wild West" had just ended back then.
 Even so, the mythologizing of the period was already in full swing.
 The bookish Democrat Woodrow Wilson occupied the Oval Office, but he hadn't gotten his country into the already-in-progress World War I quite yet.
 Babe Ruth, not yet a Yankee, was making his unsuccessful debut as a pitcher for the Boston Red Sox.
 (He'd get better.)
 And Thomas Edison, still vital at 68, had invented some newfangled gizmo for recording telephone conversations.

 Meanwhile, the future screen star known as Johnny Carpenter was still Jasper Carpenter, a year-old infant growing up on his daddy's modest farm in Debinsville, Arkansas, a town so small it's since been swallowed up by nearby Russellville just south of Route 40.
 Jasper grew up riding horses but dreaming of baseball, not knowing his future lay in the former rather than the latter.
 A horrific hit-and-run accident in 1936 permanently derailed Jasper's baseball dreams and sent him packing for Hollywood, where he'd try to become the next cowboy matinee idol under a semi-new name.
 (Or, briefly, an entirely new one: John Forbes.)
 Carpenter's future friend and partner, Edward D. Wood, Jr., wouldn't even be born for nearly another decade and wouldn't make it to the Left Coast until 1947.